How BigchainDB is Immutable¶

 It’s true that blockchain data is more difficult to change (or delete) than usual.
 It’s more than just “tamper-resistant” (which implies intent), blockchain data also resists random changes that can happen without any intent, such as data corruption on a hard drive.
 Therefore, in the context of blockchains, we interpret the word “immutable” to mean practically immutable, for all intents and purposes.
 (Linguists would say that the word “immutable” is a term of art in the blockchain community.)

 - Replication.
-All data is sharded and shards are replicated in several (different) places.
+All data is replicated (copied) to several different places.
 The replication factor can be set by the consortium.
 The higher the replication factor, the more difficult it becomes to change or delete all replicas.

 - Internal watchdogs.
-All nodes monitor all changes and if some unallowed change happens, then appropriate action is taken.
-For example, if a valid block is deleted, then it is put back.
+All nodes monitor all changes and if some unallowed change happens, then appropriate action can be taken.

 - External watchdogs.
 A consortium may opt to have trusted third-parties to monitor and audit their data, looking for irregularities.
 For a consortium with publicly-readable data, the public can act as an auditor.

-- Full or partial backups of the database may be recorded from time to time, possibly on magnetic tape storage, other blockchains, printouts, etc.
+- Full or partial backups may be recorded from time to time, possibly on magnetic tape storage, other blockchains, printouts, etc.